yelkamel/flutter_login_funnel/README.md

 onPasswordValidation |   `Function`     | <sub>this validation function is to validate the password if it's return false it's will don't go next.</sub>
 onNameValidation | `Function` | <sub>this validation function is to validate the name if it's return false it's will don't go next.</sub>
 titleBuilder | `Builder` | <sub>This will be show in the top for each step.</sub>
-actionBuilder | `Builder` | <sub>This will be show in the first step to as the use to connect or login use onConnect to call login and onRegister to register an user.</sub>
+registerOrConnectBuilder | `Builder` | <sub>This will be show in the first step to as the use to connect or login use onConnect to call login and onRegister to register an user.</sub>
+actionsBuilder | `Builder` | <sub>This is to build actions button for by step.</sub>
 loadingWidget | `Widget` | <sub>This widget will be show when it's loading state.</sub>
 backWidget | `Function` | <sub>This widget will be show as back button.</sub>